Changissnz/nu_merchant_principal/README.md

 sum game to a select group of participants may be reflected onto another group as a zero-sum game's outcome that adversely affects them.

+With regards to application of the concepts zero or non-zero sum, the first is predominantly used in contexts such as material transfers and clear-cut win/lose outcomes.
+Due to the cooperative nature of non-zero sum games, even with the specification that the participants do not know ahead of time what their counterparts' decisions are, there is a tendency for at least one of the participants to lose sight of the definition behind the outcome values.
+The coupling (two participants) and entanglement (more than two participants) fuzz decision-making in such a way for there to be virtually no optimum payoff by the available options.
+Perhaps in some cases, contiguous non-zero sum games played by the participants may result for there to be a kind of "delegation" from at least one of the players to the remainder.
+The preferences of the remainder become prioritized over the delegators, who would rather play and follow along than to emphasize their own ideal choices in the "game".